thinkshout/feeding-texas/_products/2017/01/about-us-video.md

 ---
 layout: product
 type: Report
-title: Videos - How We Can Beat Hunger
+title: How We Can Beat Hunger & Improve Health
-summary: Watch how we are creating a healthier, hunger-free Texas.
+summary: Watch these videos to learn how we are creating a healthier, hunger-free Texas.
 date: 2017-01-06
 categories:
 featured: true